Enalye/grimoire/README.md

 Grimoire is an concurrent programming language that can easily be embedded into another D programs.
 You can very easily interface your program with Grimoire's scripts.

-The language itself is focused on concurrency, and feature both static and dynamic typing.

 Hope you have fun with this project !

 [Documentation here !](https://enalye.github.io/grimoire)